nextcloud/quota_warning/README.md

 # ❗💾 Quota warning

-This app sends notifications to users when they reached 85, 90 and 95% of their quota.
+This app sends notifications to users when they reached 85, 90 and 95% of their quota (checked once a day).
 In addition an email can be sent to the users.
 The three percentages can be changed in the admin settings.
 It is also possible to have a link in the email and the notification for upsell options.